Mariusrik/PG4300-grp10/README.md

 Dealing with the imageupload from form to Google Cloud.

 ### Google-api-client
-Due to Heroku working on different dynos, images uploaded by user will be reset on every new upload to Heroku - which will reset all previous updated dato - to prevent this we only save a link in user's table to an imagelocation saved on Google Cloud.
+Due to Heroku working on different dynos, images uploaded by user will be reset on every new upload to Heroku - which will reset all previous updated data - to prevent this we only save a link in user's table to an image location saved on Google Cloud.
 The config for that looks like this:
 ```
 CarrierWave.configure do |config|
   config.fog_provider = 'fog/google'